-Our survey of salespeople (see The Biggest Account Planning Challenges & How You Can Fix Them (Part 1)) revealed that a key problem in sellers achieving their targets (#6 in respondents’ concerns) is “Mapping the organization’s political landscape.”
+Our survey of salespeople (see The Biggest Account Planning Challenges & How You Can Fix Them (Part 1)) revealed that a key problem in sellers achieving their sales targets (#6 in respondents’ concerns) is “Mapping the organization’s political landscape.”

 Altify’s definition of account planning highlights the importance of this issue: